 The fossils are located on the grounds of the Indian Springs Campground (also a working ranch), where the owners conduct the tours.
 The fossils were discovered by the ranch’s patriarch, Bennie C. Thorson (now deceased), who contacted Prof. William A. Fischer of Colorado College in Colorado Springs.
 The Thorsons and Dr. Fischer worked extensively on the 10-acre site for five field seasons before scientific results were published.
 Bennie’s daughter Carly has carried on the family tradition of preserving and presenting this remarkable site.

-authoritative publication on this site by William Fischer of Colorado College describes the site in this abstract as “ A unique assemblage of trace fossils [tracks], body fossils, and sedimentary structures from the lower Harding Formation near Florence, Colorado show the Middle Ordovician vertebrates lived in an estuarine environment” Note: Estuaries form a transition zone between river environments and maritime environments and are subject to tides, waves, and the influx of saline water and also freshwater.
+authoritative publication on this site by William Fischer of Colorado College describes the site in this abstract as “ A unique assemblage of trace fossils [tracks], body fossils, and sedimentary structures from the lower Harding Formation near Florence, Colorado shows the Middle Ordovician vertebrates lived in an estuarine environment” Note: Estuaries form a transition zone between river environments and maritime environments and are subject to tides, waves, and the influx of saline water and also freshwater.
 The Indian Springs trace fossils are exceptionally well preserved.

-To arrange a tour of Indian Springs Trace National Natural Monument, contact Carly Thorson at (719) 429-2206.
+To arrange a tour of the Indian Springs Trace National Natural Monument, contact Carly Thorson at (719) 429-2206.